The Observational Method

 7) Data quality control

-Once the data has been collected, they must guarantee the quality of the data.
+After collecting the data, they must guarantee the quality of the data.
 The most basic of the control requirements is the reliability of the observational record.
 They must also ensure validity.
 This means that they measured what they intended to.

 8) Data analysis